Having worked in the body mod industry for over a decade, this is my advice.

 FAQ vs. Do Not Do

-1. Do Not Do It Yourself!
+1. Do Not Do-It-Yourself!

 I beg you, I implore you, I will get on my knees and grovel for you to not do it yourself or get a friend to do it.
 I ask you this as someone who pierced my nose with a safety pin and as someone who has seen the nightmare of self-piercing many, many times at work.
 About once a week, we would have to fix, take out or sometimes cut out a self-done piercing.
 So, I assure you, I know what I'm talking about, here!

 - You will not be in a sterile environment.
 And no, wiping things down with alcohol doesn't count.
-Piercing shops use chemicals that kill 99% of all diseases in 1 minute.
+Piercing shops use chemicals that kill 99% of all diseases in one minute.
 Alcohol is merely a disinfectant, meaning it does not kill all pathogens.
 Sterility is absolutely vital when getting a piercing, as it greatly minimizes the chances of getting an infection, or even a disease!

 - Trained professionals know how deep to pierce, where to place it, how much it will swell, and all sorts of other things that you cannot be sure of.
-All of these things are very important in getting a safe and nice looking piercing.
+All of these things are very important in getting a safe and nice-looking piercing.

 - Your tools won't be clean.
 You do not have the equipment to sterilize the needle, the jewelry or the clamps that will be used.
 Again, alcohol isn't good enough!

-2. Do Not Go To The Mall
+2. Do Not Go to the Mall

 - Piercing guns cannot be sterilized.
 The sterilization process involves extreme heat, and piercing guns are plastic.
 They would melt if they were put in an autoclave.
 Sterile equipment is extremely important.
-Think about it -- the person who got pierced before you may have had an infection or contagious disease, and now you are about to get a piece of jewelry that has been in that same gun, shot through your body.
+Think about it—the person who got pierced before you may have had an infection or contagious disease, and now you are about to get a piece of jewelry that has been in that same gun, shot through your body.

 - Piercing guns cause more trauma to your ears.
-There is no sharp end on them -- they are literally shooting the jewelry into your ear.
+There is no sharp end on them—they are literally shooting the jewelry into your ear.
 This means no clean incision has been made, making your risk of slow healing, pain and bad scarring much higher.

-Non-professional piercers do not know the risks associated with piercing, nor do they take the proper steps before piercing you to ensure everything is clean.
-They can't -- the layout of a mall shop doesn't allow for sterilization.
+- Non-professional piercers do not know the risks associated with piercing, nor do they take the proper steps before piercing you to ensure everything is clean.
+They can't—the layout of a mall shop doesn't allow for sterilization.

-Malls also do not offer appropriate aftercare.
-While shops differ on what they offer, the one thing all professionals agree on is to not use alcohols, which is exactly what most mall shops will give you.
+- Malls also do not offer appropriate aftercare.
+While shops differ on what they offer, the one thing all professionals agree on is to not use alcohol, which is exactly what most mall shops will give you.
 They may also give you antiseptic wash.
 Both will dry out your skin terribly and prolong the healing period.

-3. Do Not Play With It
+3. Do Not Turn It or Play With It

 Once you've been pierced, you may be tempted to play with it.
-It's new, afterall, and you're excited about it!
+It's new, after all, and you're excited about it!
 There are even people who still believe that you should turn your new piercing while it's healing.
 Don't!

 4. Do Not Change It Too Soon